-• kwargs - See dumps() for optional arguments.

-Returns The NestedText content.
+- kwargs See dumps() for optional arguments. - Returns The NestedText content with a trailing newline.
+This differs from dumps(), which does not add the trailing newline.

 Raises

 - NestedTextError if there is a problem in the input data. - OSError if there is a problem opening the file.